NeonHermit/sa-homeworks/Homework 11/README.md

 ### Objectives
 In this lab, you will:

-Task 1: Provision the lab environment
+* Task 1: Provision the lab environment
-Task 2: Configure the hub and spoke network topology Task 3: Test transitivity of virtual network peering Task 4: Configure routing in the hub and spoke topology Task 5: Implement Azure Load Balancer
+* Task 2: Configure the hub and spoke network topology
+* Task 3: Test transitivity of virtual network peering
+* Task 4: Configure routing in the hub and spoke topology
+* Task 5: Implement Azure Load Balancer
-Task 6: Implement Azure Application Gateway
+* Task 6: Implement Azure Application Gateway

 ### Review
 In this lab, you have:

-Provisioned the lab environment
+1. Provisioned the lab environment:
+    * Created a virtual network with subnets
+    * Created virtual machines in each subnet

-Configured the hub and spoke network topology
+2. Configured the hub and spoke network topology:
+    * Create a central hub network and spoke networks that are connected to it
+    * Configured the subnets in each spoke network to use the hub network as the default route

-Tested transitivity of virtual network peering
+3. Tested transitivity of virtual network peering
+    * Created virtual network peering connections between the hub network and spoke networks
+    * Tested if the traffic can flow between them through the hub

-Configuref routing in the hub and spoke topology
+4. Configure routing in the hub and spoke topology
+    * Created user defined routes that tell traffic how to get from one subnet to another
+    * Ensured that traffic between spokes is forced to flow through the hub network

-Implemented Azure Load Balancer
+5. Implemented Azure Load Balancer
+    * Configured the (layer 4) load balancer to distribute traffic across virtual machines in different subnets

-Implemented Azure Application Gateway
+6. Implemented Azure Application Gateway
+    * Configured the gateway to manage traffic based on the content of the traffic